Mission Creek Capital Partners Inc. Raises Stock Position in The Walt Disney Company (NYSE:DIS)

 In other Walt Disney news, EVP Brent Woodford sold 226 shares of the firm’s stock in a transaction on Thursday, March 10th.
 The stock was sold at an average price of $132.50, for a total value of $29,945.00.
 The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
 Company insiders own 0.10% of the company’s stock.

-Walt Disney (NYSE:DIS – Get Rating) last released its quarterly earnings data on Wednesday, May 11th.
-The entertainment giant reported $1.08 EPS for the quarter, missing analysts’ consensus estimates of $1.19 by ($0.11).
-Walt Disney had a return on equity of 6.87% and a net margin of 3.46%.
-During the same quarter last year, the company posted $0.79 earnings per share.
-On average, analysts forecast that The Walt Disney Company will post 4.22 EPS for the current year.
+Walt Disney (NYSE:DIS – Get Rating) last posted its earnings results on Wednesday, May 11th.
+The entertainment giant reported $1.08 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.19 by ($0.11).
+Walt Disney had a net margin of 3.46% and a return on equity of 6.87%.
+During the same period in the prior year, the firm earned $0.79 earnings per share.
+On average, equities analysts expect that The Walt Disney Company will post 4.22 EPS for the current fiscal year.

 A number of equities analysts have commented on the stock.
-Tigress Financial restated a “buy” rating and set a $229.00 price objective on shares of Walt Disney in a research report on Friday, April 1st.
-Loop Capital lowered their price target on shares of Walt Disney from $190.00 to $165.00 in a research note on Monday, April 4th.
-Truist Financial lowered their price target on shares of Walt Disney from $200.00 to $160.00 and set a “buy” rating on the stock in a research note on Wednesday, March 16th.
+Citigroup cut their price objective on shares of Walt Disney from $210.00 to $200.00 and set a “buy” rating for the company in a research report on Thursday, February 17th.
 Rosenblatt Securities began coverage on shares of Walt Disney in a research note on Tuesday, April 19th.
 They set a “buy” rating and a $177.00 price target on the stock.
-Finally, Barclays lowered their price target on shares of Walt Disney from $168.00 to $130.00 in a research note on Friday, May 13th.
+Moffett Nathanson lowered their price target on shares of Walt Disney from $165.00 to $150.00 and set a “neutral” rating on the stock in a research note on Monday, March 7th.
+Daiwa Capital Markets lowered their price target on shares of Walt Disney from $201.00 to $151.00 and set a “buy” rating on the stock in a research note on Tuesday, May 24th.
+Finally, Tigress Financial reaffirmed a “buy” rating and set a $229.00 price target on shares of Walt Disney in a research note on Friday, April 1st.
 One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and eighteen have given a buy rating to the company’s stock.
 According to data from MarketBeat, Walt Disney has a consensus rating of “Buy” and a consensus price target of $172.12.

 Walt Disney Profile (Get Rating)